Date: April 21, 2026

 Let’s start with the basic question: why create something like this at all?

-Many trainees, nurses, Emergency Medical Services (EMS) clinicians, and even attending physicians may have heard of terms like surge capacity, incident command, crisis standards of care, evacuation, decontamination, major incident triage.
+Many trainees, nurses, Emergency Medical Services (EMS) clinicians, and even attending physicians may have heard of terms like surge capacity, incident command, crisis standards of care, evacuation, decontamination, and major incident triage.
 We know these things matter, and they affect children, families, hospitals, and communities.

 That’s the space the Disaster Medicine Handbook is trying to fill.
 It was built for the person who is curious, motivated, maybe a little intimidated, and looking for a place to begin.